 Significant event audit (SEA) has been defined as occurring when "individual cases in which there has been a significant occurrence (not necessarily involving an undesirable outcome for the patient) are analysed in a systematic and detailed way to ascertain what can be learnt about the overall quality of care and to indicate changes that might lead to future improvements".

 Significant events can be very wide-ranging and can reflect good as well as bad practice.
-Examples could include: underage pregnancy, coping with a staffing crisis, complaints or compliments received by the practice, breaches of confidentiality, a sudden unexpected death or hospitalisation, an unsent referral letter, a diabetic registered blind or a delay in cancer diagnosis.
+Examples could include underage pregnancy, coping with a staffing crisis, complaints or compliments received by the practice, breaches of confidentiality, a sudden unexpected death or hospitalisation, an unsent referral letter, a person with diabetes registered as severely sight impaired or a delay in cancer diagnosis.

 Unlike the bulk of clinical audit in General Practice, SEA is qualitative and requires a skilled, structured dissection of events, whether clinical, administrative, or organisational, around some central, crucial questions: